IMPORTANT CONFIDENTIALITY INFORMATION

-Exemptions exist however where a counsellor may have to disclose to a third party, including;
+- Exemptions exist where your counsellor may have to disclose to a third party, including;

-A counsellor has either knowledge or reasonable ground to assume a client may pose a threat to themselves, to their own health or life, or the client is proposing harm to another person, their life, health, or property.
+- Your counsellor has either knowledge or reasonable ground to assume that you, the client, may pose a threat to yourself, to your own health or life, or you are proposing harm to another person, their life, health, or property.

-Mandatory reporting duty is placed upon the counsellor if the counsellor has knowledge of, or reasonable ground to assume, child abuse.
-A child is person under 18 years of age.
+- A mandatory reporting duty is placed upon your counsellor in the event of child abuse.
+A child is a person under 18 years of age.

-A counsellor has mandatory disclosure duty in an event of police warrant, or court subpoena.
+- Counselling confidentiality is waived in the event of police warrant, or court subpoena.